 So what happens if you can’t double your savings rate?
 Well, you can change your goals.
 Maybe instead of age 65, we could’ve proposed that this individual wait till age 67 to retire.
 Just moving it back two years means we don’t have to invest with the hope of earning an ROI of 10%.
 We can slide that rate back and invest more conservatively.
 Another thing we could do is we can change the $100,000 income assumption per year.
 We can say, “You know what?
 I know you want $100,000, but could you live off of $90,000 instead?”

-I hope that gives you a breakdown, a little idea on what risk tolerance is.
-Risk tolerance is simply looking at the percentage of stocks to bonds and how they best help you reach your goals.
-If you’re still not sure where your risk tolerance stands, contact us today.
+I hope that gives you an idea of how a professional would use your risk tolerance in making decisions.
+Your personal risk tolerance is simply looking at the percentage of stocks to bonds and how they best help you reach your goals.